 The demand for swimming teachers grows by the day, as more and more people venture into swimming for recreation, sport, or health and fitness.
 Firstly, further education leads to Professional Development for swim teachers, and can ensure you stay up-to-date with the skills you need to help your students thrive.

 To remain relevant in the aquatics industry, swimming teachers must regularly sharpen their teaching skills and remain up-to-date with the current needs of swimmers.
-To continue your professional development, a swimming teacher or coach must excel in certain areas.
+Therefore, to continue your professional development, a swimming teacher or coach must excel in certain areas.
 Under the following headings, we discuss how further education leads to Professional Development as well as what our Professional Development Academy can do for you.

 Continue your education and learn how to adapt